This post may contain affiliate links. Read my full disclosure policy.

 Step Three: Blend the onion- apple mixture with the roasted butternut squash and veggie broth, until smooth and silky.
 Return to the pot.

-Step four: Add coconut milk or cream (or sub nut milk or half and half).
+Step four: Add coconut milk or heavy cream (or sub nut milk or half and half).

 Step five: Season with fresh nutmeg!

 How to make butternut squash soup taste better:

 If your butternut soup tastes bland, it may be due to insufficient “depth”, spice, sweetness or brightness.
 This is true for store-bought versions as well.

 - You can easily add more depth by adding a little miso paste, more onion and garlic, roasted garlic powder, or even half a veggie bouillon cube.
 Salt also helps. 🙂